Jupiter and the Juice Launch: What You Need to Know | 🔬 LatestLY

 Jupiter, our solar system's largest planet

-While the Juice mission concerns itself with three moons, Jupiter has a total of 95 moons with confirmed orbits.
+While the Juice mission is concerned with three moons, Jupiter has a total of 95 moons with confirmed orbits.

-Jupiter is the largest planet in our solar system, twice the mass of all the other planets combined.
+It is the largest planet in our solar system, and twice the mass of all the other planets combined.
 As NASA puts it: "If Earth were the size of a nickel [a US five-cent coin], Jupiter would be about as big as a basketball."

 Jupiter's size gives it a powerful magnetic field.
-Part of the Juice mission is finding out how it affects the icy moons surrounding the planet.
+Part of the Juice mission is to find out how this affects the icy moons surrounding the planet.

 Scientists already know the magnetic field moves gases between Jupiter's moons.
-Sulphur and oxygen released by volcanos on Io reach the three moons Juice will be exploring.
-What researchers are looking to learn from Juice is how this process works.
+Sulphur and oxygen released by volcanos on Jupiter's volcanic moon Io reach three other moons Juice will be exploring.
+What researchers are looking to learn is how this process works.

 The moons at the center of the Juice mission

-Ganymede, Callisto and Europa were discovered by Italian astronomer Galileo Galilei in 1610.
-They are three of the four "Galilean moons", the other being Io, and were the first objects found in our solar system that orbited a body other than the sun or Earth.
+Ganymede, Callisto, Europa and Io were discovered by Italian astronomer Galileo Galilei in 1610 and are known as the four "Galilean moons."
+They were the first objects found in our solar system to orbit a body other than the sun or Earth.

-Callisto is Jupiter's second-largest moon.
-ESA scientists hope that by orbiting Callisto, Juice will gather information about the environment around Jupiter in the planet's early days.
-The moon is made up of equal parts rock and ice and may have a subsurface, liquid ocean located at depths greater than 100 kilometers.
+Callisto is Jupiter's second-largest moon and ESA scientists hope that by orbiting it, Juice will gather information about the environment around Jupiter in the planet's early days.
+Callisto is made up of equal parts rock and ice and may have a subsurface, liquid ocean located at depths greater than 100 kilometers.

 Europa is slightly smaller than Earth's moon and possibly holds vast underground oceans.
 It is primarily made of silicate rock and has a water-ice crust.
-Juice scientists suspect that Europa may vent water vapor into space via plumes and geysers.
-Among the mission's main goals is finding out whether there are biosignatures and pockets of water on Europa ― signs of life.
+Juice scientists suspect that Europa may release water vapor into space via plumes and geysers.
+One the mission's main goals is finding out whether there are biosignatures and pockets of water on Europa ― signs of life.

-The three moons are all named after Greek mythological figures.
-Ganymede was a hero in Greek mythology who was supposedly the most beautiful mortal on Earth and was abducted by the gods to serve as Zeus' cup bearer.
+The three moons are all named after figures from Greek mythology, according to which Ganymede was supposedly the most beautiful mortal on Earth and abducted by the gods to serve as the cup bearer of the king of the gods, Zeus.
 Callisto was a nymph who was turned into a bear and later became the constellation Ursa Major.
-Europa was the mother of King Minos of Crete and lover of Zeus, who is the Greek equivalent of Roman god Jupiter.
+Europa was the mother of King Minos of Crete and lover of Zeus, whose Roman equivalent is Jupiter.

 Jupiter's challenging environment

-The Juice spacecraft will work in extreme conditions.
+The Juice spacecraft will operate in extreme conditions.
 The area around Jupiter and its moons is one of the most intense radiation environments in our solar system.
-The temperature around the gas planet stands at a chilly -230 degrees Celsius (-382 degrees Fahrenheit), a stark difference from the scorching 250 degrees Celsius that Juice will have to withstand during its Venus flyby on the way to Jupiter.
+The temperature around the gas planet stands at a chilly -230 degrees Celsius (-382 degrees Fahrenheit).
+This contrasts starkly with the scorching 250 degrees Celsius that it will have to withstand during its Venus flyby on the way to Jupiter.

-The researchers behind Juice hope that the mission will be able to answer several questions on Jupiter's atmosphere, its magnetic field and how these factors interact with each other and influence the planet's moons.
+The researchers behind Juice hope that the mission will answer several questions on Jupiter's atmosphere, its magnetic field and how these factors interact with each other and influence the planet's moons.

 Edited by: Fred Schwaller

-Note: Editor's note: This story was originally published on April 12, 2023, and updated with news of the delayed launch on April 13, 2023.